Teeldinho/Vanilla-Store-Shopify/README.md

 - "card-description": For additional descriptive text.
 - "card-footer": For footer content, typically actions or summary.
 - "card-image": Displays images within the card.
-- "render-stars": Renders the star rating of the product.

 ### Badge Component

 The "Badge" component is used to highlight labels or discounts on products.
 It supports different variants like "primary" and "secondary" to provide stylistic differentiation.
 This ensures consistency across the application while allowing contextual customization.

+### Helper Components

+- "render-stars": Renders the star rating of the product.

 ### Product List Component